-Employees are strongly encouraged to participate in the online training Intersections: Anti-Harassment - Title VII - Title IX - VAWA Section 304 ("Intersections").
-Intersections will train employees to recognize, prevent, and respond to workplace harassment and discrimination based on "protected characteristics."
-The course also helps employees address inappropriate behavior before it creates a "hostile work environment" by giving employees the skills necessary to reduce potential legal risks by recognizing and addressing abusive behavior and other misconduct, including micro-aggressions and unconscious bias that may lead to workplace bullying or hostility, reducing productivity and creativity.
+Employees are strongly encouraged to participate in the online training EverFi's Preventing Harassment and Discrimination, which helps employees to cultivate positive and professional attitudes in the workplace, as well as to recognize, prevent, and respond to workplace harassment and discrimination.
+This training also helps employees address inappropriate behavior before it creates a hostile work environment by giving the employees the skills necessary to reduce potential risks by recognizing and addressing abusive behavior and other misconduct.
+The training also includes information about microaggressions and bullying in the workplace which can reduce productivity and creativity.
+The training is structured as follows: